samipak458/Blood-Support/README.md

 # Blood Support

-A support platform to bridge the gap between blood donors & patients and hospitals & blood donors, so that they can easily connect with nearby blood donors and blood banks.
+Creating a support platform to bridge the gap between blood donors & patients and hospitals & blood donors, so that they can easily connect with nearby blood donors and blood banks.

 Website Link: http://blood-support.live/